Nostromos/what.ecom/README.md

 2. `npm install` in both the frontend/ and backend/ folders
 3. `npm run dev` for both to get em up

+## Contributing

+This is a personal project so I'm not accepting outside contributions.

 ## Author

 Michael Monaghan